 Periodically, Lockheed Martin will provide supplier briefings which are information sharing sessions where we discuss cybersecurity threats, cybersecurity best practices, and how to better manage risk.
 These sessions are collaborative in nature and are helpful in introducing suppliers to organizations and teams that can provide ongoing threat and risk management information.

-Lockheed Martin conducts onsite and virtual assessments of a supplier’s cybersecurity posture.
-The validations look at items like cybersecurity controls and risks in order to help Lockheed Martin and the supplier understand the extent of their cybersecurity capabilities, their ability to protect sensitive information and deliver secure products and services.
+Lockheed Martin conducts onsite and virtual assessments of critical suppliers to better understand their cybersecurity posture.
+The validations look at items like cybersecurity controls and risks in order to help Lockheed Martin and the supplier understand the extent of their cybersecurity capabilities, their ability to protect sensitive information and deliver secure products and services

 As a valued supplier, you play an important role in protecting our information and networks from cyber threats.
 No one is immune to these attacks, and while we actively work to strengthen our cybersecurity defenses from these ever evolving threats, your cooperation and diligence are needed to ensure we appropriately manage risk throughout our supply chain.
 As your cybersecurity capabilities mature, you will be better positioned to secure sensitive information and may gain a competitive advantage.
 Being knowledgeable of potential threats and understanding how to manage those threats is of paramount importance.